boneknuckleskin/libforensics/demo/readme.txt

 Feel free to use the tools, and report and bugs you find to the issue tracker at libforensics.com.

-- datedecoder.py: decodes various timestamp formats
+- datedecoder.py: Decodes various timestamp formats
 - info2ls.py: Lists the contents of INFO2 (recycle bin) files
 - info2stat.py: Prints statistics about a specific entry in an INFO2 file
 - olels.py: Lists the directory entries in an OLE compound file